cyberwani/wpstank/README.md

-# WP Stank
+# wpstank

-A command line interface for any WordPress theme developer.
-WP Stank generates scaffolding for:
+`wpstank` is a command line tool for any WordPress theme developer. `wpstank` generates custom post types, taxonomies, widgets, and shortcodes based on templates that you specify.

-1. custom post types
-1. taxonomies
-1. shortcodes

 ## Installation